OSLC/developing-oslc-applications/_harp/eclipse_lyo/toolchain-modelling-workshop.md

 * Lyo Designer allows you to generate different parts of the code into different projects (or file locations).
 This allows for better reuse of generated code packages.
 See [Controlling the generation parameters of Domain Specification(s)](modelling-howto#controlling-generation-parameters) for more details.

-Upon a successful code generation, all the necessary Java classes for complete ready-to-run OSLC4J projects are produced.
+Upon a successful code generation, all the necessary Java classes for complete ready-to-run Lyo projects are produced.
 The next section gives an overview of the generated code, before proceeding with an explanation of the necessary manual code to be provided.